deeckn/GPA-DEE-MHAI/README.md

 # GPA-DEE-MHAI

-An university GPA calculator.\
+A university GPA calculator.\
-Inspiration: Its hard to find an online GPA calculator with the same grading system as my country.
+Inspiration: It's hard to find an online GPA calculator with the same grading system as my country.
 So, why not build my own GPA calculator?

 <p align="center">
   <img src="https://user-images.githubusercontent.com/40157947/147935491-1a466011-5d6e-49c1-a9ae-8a8aee2b8ac1.png" width="auto">